Are you looking for ways to save on energy in your home?

 Time taken to break even: between 14 and 24 years

-Installing solar panels is definitely not a quick money maker, but it can be a smart investment if you want to switch to using more sustainable resources to keep your home running in future.
+Installing solar panels is definitely not a quick money maker.
+Nonetheless, it can be a smart investment if you want to switch to using more sustainable resources to keep your home running in future.

 Improve the energy efficiency of your appliances